puzzle/ansible-training/content/en/docs/10/_index.en.md

 ### Task 3

 * Create a playbook `site.yml` that contains two plays.
 The first play is the same as `webservers.yml` from the earlier labs.
 The second play sets the content of `/etc/motd` on all hosts of the group `db` to `This is a database server`.
 Be sure to set a `name` keyword for each play.
-Use "Run tasks on webservers" for the play that runs on the group `web` and "Run tasks on dbservers" for the play that runs on group `db`.
+Use "Run tasks on webservers" as value for the name keyword of the play that runs on the group `web` and "Run tasks on dbservers" for the play that runs on group `db`.

 {{% details title="Solution Task 3" %}}
 ```bash